Julia Parlato, Artistic Director & Founder

 Tim Cook, Co-Producer

 Tim is the founder of the theatre company Broken Silence Theatre and an award-winning playwright.
 After initially training as an actor at RADA, he was invited onto the Royal Court Theatre’s Young Writers Programme.
-His playwrighting credits include: ‘Crushed’ (King’s Head Theatre), ‘Blackout’ (Drayton Arms Theatre) and ‘Absence’ (Towner Gallery) and recently ‘Adam and Eve’ which received 5* reviews and transfers to the Hope Theatre in May 2018.
-He is currently on attachment to New Writing South and his latest play ‘Tremors’ will be shown at the Old Red Lion later in the year.
+His playwrighting credits include: ‘Crushed’ (King’s Head Theatre), ‘Blackout’ (Drayton Arms Theatre) and ‘Absence’ (Towner Gallery) and recently ‘Adam and Eve’ which received 5* reviews and transferred to the Hope Theatre in May 2018.
+He is currently on attachment to New Writing South and his latest play ‘Tremors’‘ will be shown at the Old Red Lion later in the year.
 As Co-Producer, Tim is involved in every element of the Scene Gym process from reading and selecting scripts to ensuring the gym sessions run smoothly.

 Kamal Kaan, Dramaturg & Script Reader